 Dr. Lam is a Clinical Psychologist.
 She received her Doctorate Degree in Clinical Psychology and Master's Degree in Counseling Psychology from John.
 F. Kennedy University.
 She completed her undergraduate education at the University of California, Davis, where she received a Bachelor's Degree with double majors in Psychology and Sociology.
 Dr. Lam is currently enrolled in the Applied Behavior Analysis program through UCLA to pursue a certification as a Board Certified Behavior Analysis in pursuant of a Doctoral designation.

 Dr. Lam completed her predoctoral training and postdoctoral fellowship at Catholic Charities of Santa Clara County.
 She is the CEO and owner of Bay Area Behavioral Connection (BABC).
 She is also the Executive Director of Bay Area Behavioral Group (BABG).
-Dr. Lam developed all of BABC's and BABG's programs, which treats children with neurodevelopmental disorders.
+Dr. Lam developed all of BABC's and BABG's programs to treat children with neurodevelopmental disorders.

 Dr. Lam is trained and experienced to treat an array of psychological disorders, however, her area of expertise is Autism Spectrum Disorder and behavior analysis.
 After many years of experience working with individuals with intellectual disabilities and neurological disorders, Dr. Lam created and developed all of BABG's and BABC's current programs.

 Dr. Lam's first interest and curiosity in human behavior developed when she was in the seventh grade.
 This interest continued to develop when she was given the opportunity in 2003 to intern at Agnews Developmental Center.
 Before Agnews closed its doors in 2009, it was one of California's oldest and largest treatment facility for individuals with developmental disabilities.
 Dr. Lam has continued to expand in her repertoire in the treatment of psychological and neurodevelopmental disorders.